-Yet, while it seemed to be successful, Rowen-Ogg was soon faced with major problems.
+Yet, while it appeared successful, Rowen-Ogg was soon faced with major problems.
 The first came in the form of a disastrous fire.
 During a major storm in June 1913, a lightning bolt struck the factory, and travelled down and into the switchboard.
 The resulting fire spread throughout the premises causing damage to the tune of several thousand dollars.
-This was a bad time for it to happen.
+This was an inconvenient time for it to happen.
 Production was peaking with many orders to finish and send out.

 Although the fire was quickly brought under control by the fire brigade – within half an hour, the damage was severe.
 Most of the leather components, moulds and finished goods were destroyed by water much of it used by the firefighters while some of it was sewer water which had backed up and helped put out the fire.

 While it was believed the plant would soon be up and running again, this was not to be the case.
 Although it did have insurance, Rowen-Ogg closed its doors forever after the fire.
 Talks about re-organization proved to be just that – talk.
-It seems the assets and liabilities were in equal portions.
+The assets and liabilities were in equal portions.

 James Ogg, once vice-president of the company left Guelph.
 He took a position in the cutting room of the Galt Shoe Manufacturing Co., Galt.
 This was another prominent shoe manufacturer, a competitor to the former Galt & Scott Shoe factory.